Field dynamics inference for local and causal interactions: Prior

+So far we restricted the discussion to independent Gaussian distributed excitations $\xi$ which, for a given fixed $G$, give rise to a Gaussian process for $s$.

-From the perspective of $s$ being the result of a dynamic response $G$ to external excitations $\xi_s$ it is not necessary that $\xi_s$ is Gaussian distributed.
+From the physical perspective of $s$ being the result of a dynamic response $G$ to external excitations $\xi$, it is not necessary that $\xi$ is Gaussian distributed.
 In fact, in many applications it might be more realistic to define a different prior for the excitations.
-In this case, the prior statistics of $s$ is also non-Gaussian, but can be calculated from $P(\xi_s)$.
-In order to demonstrate the implications of a non-Gaussian prior, in section \ref{sec:application}, we will show results for the inference problem in cases where $\xi_s$ is distributed according to an inverse-gamma distribution at each location.
+In order to demonstrate the implications of a non-Gaussian prior on $\xi$, in section \ref{sec:application}, we show results for the inference problem in cases where $\xi$ is distributed according to an inverse-gamma distribution at each location in space-time.
 This prior is typically used as a sparsity prior, and in our case results in a system that is subject to sparse external excitations.
-Of course, many other prior distributions are also reasonable and important, but for the sake of simplicity we will stick to $\xi_s$ being either Gaussian or inverse-gamma distributed in the examples.
+Of course, many other prior distributions are also reasonable and important, but for the sake of simplicity we stick to $\xi$ being either Gaussian or inverse-gamma distributed in the examples.
+Note that even though physically motivated, exchanging the prior of $\xi$ to be an inverse-gamma distribution is non-trivial in the continuum limit.
+The goal of the examples is to demonstrate the applicability of this method also for non-Gaussian excitations, and therefore a rigorous mathematical treatment is beyond the scope of this work.
+In the case of inverse Gamma excitations, we therefore revert to the discrete representation of the process and leave the continuous treatment to future research.